Investing for Children

 Example – parental gift

 If Mary gives £20,000 to her 14-year-old son Jake and this generates an income of £400 a year, this will be taxed as if it were Mary’s income at her tax rate(s).
-It could not be set against Jake’s personal tax allowance of £11,850 in 2018/19, but the personal allowance, personal savings allowance and/or the dividend allowance may mean that there is no tax payable by Mary.
+It could not be set against Jake’s personal tax allowance of £12,500 in 2019/20, so the amount of tax Mary would have to pay would be dependent on her tax position.

 Example – non-parental gift

 Mary’s father, Graham, is a higher rate taxpayer.
 If he gives £20,000 to his grandson Jake and it generates an income of £400 a year, this will be taxed as if it were Jake’s income.
-It would neither be taxable on Graham nor Mary, who would retain her full allowances.
-The income would firstly be set against Jake’s personal tax allowance of £11,850 in 2018/19, so would almost certainly be tax-free for him.
+It would neither be taxable on Graham nor Mary.
+The income would be set against Jake’s personal tax allowance of £12,500 in 2019/20, so would almost certainly be tax-free for him.

 Where a child’s income comes from investments funded by grandparents or others, you should identify it carefully to ensure that it does not suffer tax unnecessarily.
 So, it is a good idea to keep investments provided by parents separate from the money the child has received from other people.